Nathan Healy

 Hickory Electricity Prices

-Understanding electricity costs in Hickory helps homeowners make informed decisions about their energy future and potential savings.
+Understanding electricity costs in Hickory helps homeowners make informed decisions about their energy future and long-term household budgets.

-North Carolina electricity rates have risen from 11.3 cents per kWh in 2021 to 14.1 cents in 2024, representing a 25% increase over three years.
+North Carolina electricity rates have climbed from 11.3 cents per kWh in 2021 to 14.1 cents in 2024—a 25% increase in just three years that directly impacts Hickory household budgets.

 Price of Energy: North Carolina vs National Average